filamentgroup/grunticon/README.md

 ## Changelog

+- Version 0.5.0: Grunticon now comes with SVGO.
+This cleans up your SVGs, greatly reducing the size of your CSS file.
 - Version 0.4.1: Opera browsers prior to version 15 are given fallback PNG due to SVG scaling troubles.
 - Version 0.4.0: Automated filename-driven color variations were added, along with the `colors` option
 - Version 0.3.4: SVGs without width and height can be used